jbird33/project3-frontend/fav-marvel-movie/README.md

 ### Existing Features
 * Users can sign up for an account or log into their existing account
-* Users can update account information, add a favorite movie or delte their account
+* Users can update account information, add a favorite movie or delete their account
 * Users can view list of Marvel movies and click on each movie to view details

 ### Planned Features